petros-d/docs/docs/test-and-troubleshoot.md

 ## Access Airflow Component Logs

-To show logs for the Scheduler or Webserver in a locally running Astronomer project, run the following command:
+To show logs for your Airflow Scheduler, Webserver, or Metadata DB locally, run the following command:

 ```sh
 astro dev logs